MohamedMokhtar18/ArtOfMultiprocessor/README.md

 is perhaps the simplest and best known n-thread solution.

 The Peterson lock uses a two-element boolean flag array to indicate whether a thread is trying to enter the critical section.
-The Filter lock generalizes this notion with an n-element integer level[] array, where the value of level[A] indicates the highest level that thread A is trying to enter.
+The Filter lock generalizes this notion with an n-element integer level[] array, where the value of level[A] indicates the highest level that thread A is trying to enter.
 Each thread must pass through n − 1 levels of “exclusion” to enter its critical section.
 Each level ` has a distinct victim[`] field used to “filter out” one thread, excluding it